-Josh Hopper enters his fourth season with the Blazers in 2013 after leading the UAB pitching staff to an impressive campaign a season ago.
+Josh Hopper enters his seventh season with the Blazers in 2016.
 He joined the UAB baseball staff as pitching coach in July 2009 after spending the previous five seasons as an assistant coach at his alma mater, Berry College in Rome, Ga.

-Hopper guided the UAB pitching staff in capturing its first-ever Conference USA Tournament Championship and advancing to the NCAA Tournament for the first time since 1991.
-En route to the NCAA Regionals, Hopper saw three pitchers off the 2012 staff earn all-tournament honors in Michael Busby (MVP), Ryan Nance and Chase Mallard.
-In the three C-USA Tournament victories, the Blazer staff registered a miniscule 1.08 ERA and held opponents to a .189 batting average in 25 total innings, including a 5-0 shutout of Memphis in the league's title game.
+In 2012, Hopper guided the UAB pitching staff in capturing its first-ever Conference USA Tournament Championship and advancing to the NCAA Tournament for the first time since 1991.
+En route to the NCAA Regionals, Hopper saw three pitchers off the 2012 staff earn All-Tournament honors in Michael Busby (MVP), Ryan Nance and Chase Mallard.
+In the three Conference USA Tournament victories, the Blazer staff registered a miniscule 1.08 ERA and held opponents to a .189 batting average in 25 total innings, including a 5-0 shutout of Memphis in the league's title game.

 In addition to the successful postseason run for UAB, Hoppers' staff pitched the most innings in program history (554.1) and recorded the most victories (32) since the 1996 campaign.
-The Blazers recorded four shutouts, most since 1993, and issued the fewest walks (207) since 2003 under Hopper last season.
+The Blazers recorded four shutouts, the most since 1993, and issued the fewest walks (207) since 2003 under Hopper.

 The 2011 staff featured two right-handed pitchers that were recognized by the league in Ryan Woolley and Dillon Napoleon.
-Both earned second-team all-conference honors, while Napoleon became the first UAB player to earn the league's Newcomer of the Year award.
-Following the season, Woolley was drafted in the 13th round by the Detroit Tigers, becoming the 12th pupil under Hopper's guidance to play professionally.
+Both earned second-team All-Conference honors, while Napoleon became the first UAB player to earn the league's Newcomer of the Year award.
+Following the season, Woolley was drafted in the 13th round by the Detroit Tigers, becoming the 15th pupil under Hopper's guidance to play professionally.

 Hopper's most recent stop at Berry, located in northwest Georgia, was his second stint as an assistant with his alma mater.
 He started his coaching career at Berry in 2001 before moving on to Georgia State for the 2003 and 2004 seasons.
 Hopper then returned to Berry before the 2005 campaign.
 In addition to his experience at the college level, Hopper also previously served as the head coach of the 18-year-old East Cobb Tigers out of the highly successful East Cobb Baseball youth program in Marietta, Ga.

 Hopper graduated from Berry in 1999 with a bachelor's degree in health and physical education.
 He earned a master's degree in exercise science from Georgia State in 2004.
-Hopper was married in July 2006 to the former Kylie Bivens, and the couple has a five-year old son Kase and a daughter Kameron who was born last summer.
+Hopper was married in July 2006 to the former Kylie Bivens, and the couple has a son, Kase, and two daughters, Kameron and Baylor.